-doing the right thing for our people targets about our performance in 2023 Achieve a score of 80 and above for our happiness score in our employee survey year on year 0 In FY23, we conducted two employee surveys and achieved an average score of 81.
-Increase the % of senior leader positions held by women (support offices) 33% in 2023 0 In FY23, we increased our ratio to 31%.
-We narrowly missed our target because of the withdrawal of a selected candidate for a strategic role, which impacted our final outcome at the end of the year.
-Responding proactively, we've temporarily filled this gap with an external consultant (a woman), ensuring the strategic role is covered as we finalise a diversity-aligned replacement.
-Human trafficking training for hotel employees complete (within 2 months of joining citizenM) year-end 2024 0 In FY23, we updated our human trafficking training module and made it available on our e-learning platform.
-This module educates hotel employees about human trafficking, its relevance to our industry, and how to identify and report potential signs.
-Over 90% of employees trained on the basics of ESG (within 6 months of joining citizenM) year-end 2024 (2) 0 In FY23, we rolled out mandatory ESG training for all employees, driving collective action.
-To date, 82% of employees have participated in the training.
+doing the right thing for our people targets about our performance in 2024 Achieve a score of 80 and above for our happiness score in our employee survey year-on-year 0 In FY24, we conducted two employee surveys and achieved an average score of 80.
+Increase the % of senior leader positions held by women (support offices) 40% in 2024 0 In FY24, we increased our ratio to 32.4%.
+Human trafficking training for hotel employees complete (within 2 months of joining citizenM) year-end 2024 0 In FY24, we continued to update our human trafficking training module and made it available on our e-learning platform.
+Over 90% of employees trained on the basics of ESG (within 6 months of joining citizenM) year-end 2024 In FY24, we rolled out mandatory ESG training for all employees, driving collective action.
+To date, 75% of employees have participated in the training.

-1. Updated survey timeline from 2023 to 2024 to align with updates timeline to company vision and values growing and operating sustain growing and operating sustainably targets about our performance in 2023 Reduce energy use intensity by 35% by 2030 (1) 0 In FY23, we further refined our data collection process and created a regulations tracker for cities and states.
-We actioned five energy audits, maintained our energy use intensity per m2 and reduced by 10.4% our like-for-like energy use intensity per occupied room for our mature hotels.
-This was due to increased occupancies.
-Net-zero in operation (scope 1 and 2 absolute GHG emissions) by 2040 (1) 0 In FY23, we carried out a further decarbonisation reports, climate-related transition risks scenarios to link financial implications.
-We opened two electrified hotels, avoiding an estimated 200 MTCO2e gas emissions.
-We were challenged by electricity grid restrictions at an existing hotel we had targeted for decarbonisation in 2023.
-Scope 3 emissions identified and reduction target set by 2024 0 In FY23, we tackled scope 3 emissions with two key strategies: first, by categorising and focusing on high-emission areas in the value chain; and second, by identifying the right platform for effective long-term emissions tracking.
-This dual approach will enable us to target reduction efforts and ensures ongoing meaningful management of our carbon footprint. (water) Reduce water use intensity by 20% by 2030 (i) 0 In FY23, in addition to our existing low-flow hand-washing taps, we identified new shower fixtures to further align with EU taxonomy requirements on water efficiency for new hotels.
-The like-for-like water intensity per room night for our mature portfolio reduced by 4.2%. (waste) Achieve over 90% waste diversion from landfill year-on-year 0 In FY23, we continued to improve our waste data collection and diverted over 95% of our waste from landfill.
+growing and operating sustainably targets about our performance in 2024 Reduce energy use intensity by 35% by 2030 0 In FY24, we further refined our data collection process and created a regulations tracker for cities and states.
+We actioned thirteen energy audits, reduced our energy use intensity per square meter by 1.75% and energy use intensity per occupied room by 1.61%.
+We have also achieved effective reductions in energy consumption in our Amsterdam hotels as a result of energy efficiency improvements.
+Net-zero in operation (scope 1 and 2 absolute GHG emissions) by 2040 In FY24, we conducted further decarbonisation and transition risk analyses to link financial impacts.
+Additionally, all citizenM hotels were powered by electricity from procured renewable sources in 2024, contributing to a 48.47% reduction in market-based emissions.
+Scope 3 emissions identified and reduction target set by 2025 In FY24, we continued to tackle scope 3 emissions with two key strategies: first, by categorising and focusing on high-emission hotspots in the value chain; and second, by identifying relevant scope 3 data sources and testing various platforms for effective long-term emissions tracking.
+This dual approach will enable us to target reduction efforts and ensures ongoing meaningful management of our carbon footprint.
+Our scope 3 reduction target setting has now been moved back and will be set in 2025.
+Reduce water use intensity by 20% by 2030 In FY24, in addition to our existing low-flow hand-washing taps, we identified new shower fixtures to further align with EU taxonomy requirements on water efficiency for new hotels.
+The water intensity per occupied room reduced by 2.89%.
+Achieve over 90% waste diversion from landfill year-on-year In FY24, we achieved our waste diversion goal and continued to improve our waste data collection and diverted 93.7% of our waste from landfill.
 We continue to challenge US waste companies to provide higher levels of waste services and data transparency.
-The like-for-like waste intensity per room night for our mature portfolio reduced by 8%.